sedostheatre/sedos.co.uk/input/about/diversity-and-inclusion.md

 Our work on diversity and inclusion is an ongoing project, with much more to do.

-If you would like to get involved in this work, or if you have any other comments you would like to send us, please email equality@sedos.co.uk
+If you would like to get involved in this work, or if you have any other comments you would like to send us, please email [equality@sedos.co.uk](mailto:equality@sedos.co.uk).